shiftonelabs/laravel-sqs-fifo-queue/README.md

 This Laravel/Lumen package provides a queue driver for Amazon's SQS FIFO queues.
 While Laravel works with Amazon's SQS standard queues out of the box, FIFO queues are slightly different and are not handled properly by Laravel.
 That is where this package comes in.

+## Versions

+This package has been tested on Laravel 4.1 through Laravel 5.6, though it may continue to work on later versions as they are released.
+This section will be updated to reflect the versions on which the package has actually been tested.

 ## Install

 Via Composer